The Average Cost of a Pentest

 The most significant factors that can affect the cost of a pentest include the following:

-• Automated vs manual: Manual penetration testing is more costly but more effective in identifying vulnerabilities.
-At packetlabs, automated testing accounts for only 5% of the testing.
+Automated vs manual: Manual penetration testing is more costly but more effective in identifying vulnerabilities.
+Automated testing accounts for only 5% of the testing.
 The other 95% consists of manually simulated real-life attacks

 Before spending valuable resources on pentesting, it is important to understand the benefits of investing in the first place.

-According to a report from IBM Security, the average cost of a data breach was 6.75 million per incident in 2021.
-That is up from 2018 when the average was roughly $4M dollars.
+According to a report from IBM Security, the average cost of a data breach is now over $6 million.
 Not only is the cost massive, but consequences can also include corruption of databases, loss of customer privacy, loss of business relationships, potential lawsuits and large fines.

 Another common reason to perform a pentest is to meet compliance requirements.
 Regulations such as PCI DSS, HIPAA and GDPR require organizations to have a formal pentesting program in place.